JManzur/lambda_sns_notification/README.md

 ----

-Each email subscriber will receive a "Subscription Confirmation" link via email.
+Each email subscriber will receive a subscription confirmation link via email.

+![App Screenshot](images/sns_subscription.png)

 >💡 In order to receive emails from the lambda function, they must click on that confirmation link.

-![App Screenshot](images/sns_subscription.png)

 ## Author:

 - [@JManzur](https://jmanzur.com)